-The Tour Odeon (left) features the world’s most expensive apartment – the five-story Sky Penthouse.
-On the right is a panoramic view of the Mediterranean coastline highlighting the Sky Penthouse and the city of Monaco (photo credit: Tour Odeon by Einaz80 under license CC BY-SA 4.0).
+The Tour Odeon features the world’s most expensive apartment – the five-story Sky Penthouse.
+The building has a panoramic view of the Mediterranean coastline highlighting the Sky Penthouse and the city of Monaco (photo credit: Tour Odeon by Einaz80 under license CC BY-SA 4.0).

 You don’t have to live in a towering skyscraper to appreciate the pleasures of a luxurious home.
 This two-story, five-bedroom home plan in the Mediterranean style with six full baths and lots of indoor and outdoor amenities will make you forget the Sky Penthouse.

-Spread over more than 6,000 square feet of space, this home has a beautiful courtyard, stone steps, and a veranda with a large front door that are inviting sights for everyone.
-What a great way to connect the indoors and outdoors (right): sliding doors in the family and living rooms open to the lovely pool area and rear patio where guests and family can relax (Plan # 175-1073).
+Top: Spread over more than 6,000 sq. ft. of space, this home has a beautiful courtyard, stone steps, and a veranda with a large front door that are inviting sights for everyone.
+Bottom: What a great way to connect the indoors and outdoors: sliding doors in the family and living rooms open to the lovely pool area and rear patio where guests and family can relax (Plan #175-1073).

 Walk into this home and find a living room with a fireplace, family room with a second fireplace, dining room, kitchen equipped with a peninsula/eating bar, kitchen island, breakfast nook, and study.
 The master suite includes a sitting area and a master bath with an over-size tub, his and her water closets, and two large walk-in closets.

-Sit on the sofa, and take in a view of the pool area and the rest of the grounds (left).
-The master suite (right) comes with a good-size sitting room and tall glass windows – from where you can look out and see all the trees and shrubs (Plan # 175-1073).
+Top: Sit on the sofa, and take in a view of the pool area and the rest of the grounds.
+Bottom: This master suite comes with a good-size sitting room and tall glass windows – from where you can look out and see all the trees and shrubs (Plan #175-1073).